-The authors are grateful to Othmane Benhayoune-Khadraoui for helpful discussions, to Pablo Poggi for his comments in the early stages of the project, to Camille Le Calonnec for her insights on the implementation of adaptive variational quantum algorithms, and to Maxime Dion for general discussion about the workings of the algorithm.
+The authors are grateful to Othmane Benhayoune-Khadraoui for helpful discussions, to Pablo Poggi for his comments in the early stages of the project, to Camille Le Calonnec for her insights on the implementation of adaptive variational quantum algorithms, to Maxime Dion for general discussion about the workings of the algorithm, and to Fen Zuo for pointing out the connection between ADAPT-Clifford and the Sahni-Gonzales family of MaxCut heuristics.
 This material is partially based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator (QSA).
 Additional support is acknowledge from the Canada First Research Excellence Fund and the Ministère de l'Économie et de l'Innovation du Québec.
-SK is supported by a Research Chair in Quantum Computing by the Ministère de l'Économie, de l'Innovation et de l'Énergie du Québec.
+S.K. is supported by a Research Chair in Quantum Computing by the Ministère de l'Économie, de l'Innovation et de l'Énergie du Québec.